Photopheresis

 Before each ECP session, you should:

-- Eat low-fat foods a few days before.
+• Eat low-fat foods a few days before.
 Blood that has a lot of fat can make it harder for the ECP machine to work.
-Examples of low-fat foods are whole grains, lean meats like skinless chicken and turkey, fish, reduced-fat dairy, vegetables, and fruit.
-For diabetics, it is also helpful to eat a diet low in refined carbohydrates, which means less sugar-containing foods such as white bread, cakes, and other baked goods.
+Examples of low-fat foods are whole grains, lean meats like skinless chicken and turkey, fish, low-fat dairy, vegetables, and fruit.
+For diabetics, it is also helpful to eat a diet low in refined carbohydrates, which means less sugary foods such as white bread, cakes, and other baked goods.

-- Drink plenty of fluid starting at least 2 days before the day of ECP.
-On the day of treatment, avoid eating breakfast but you should drink 8 ounces of water.
+• Drink plenty of fluid starting at least 2 days before the day of ECP.
+On the day of treatment, avoid eating breakfast.
+You should drink 8 ounces of water.

 On the day of treatment, you will be given a low dose of a blood thinner to make your blood flow more easily through the ECP machine.
-Your blood will be collected through a needle in your vein.
-If your veins cannot handle this, you may be told you need a central venous catheter.
-The blood is then passed through the machine.
-You will be lying down or reclining in a chair.
-Since it might take a few hours, be sure to bring a book or tablet with you to pass the time.
+An IV will be placed into a vein or a central line will be used.

 Most people don’t have any side effects during treatment.
 There is a chance you may have: